palera1n/jbinit/README.md

 # jbinit
-based off jbinit by tihmstar, to compile just get a tar and wget binary, swing it in the root and run make.
+based off jbinit by tihmstar, to compile you would need Procursus [binpack](https://github.com/ProcursusTeam/binpack), compiled with `MEMO_CFVER=1800` and have a dropbear.plist in binpack/Library/LaunchDaemons for the ssh server, then, you should place the untar'd binpack into the current directory at binpack, binpack.dmg will be created from it.

 used in palera1n rootless.